Share |

 16+: Academic, Dance, Drama, Music, Sport, Creative Arts, (Art, Design Technology, Textiles)

-Scholarships are awards worth up to £1,000 per annum, made to pupils demonstrating a particularly high standard of achievement or potential, regardless of financial need.
+Scholarships are awards of a fixed sum, made to pupils demonstrating a particularly high standard of achievement or potential, regardless of financial need.
 They will be reviewed annually and are retained subject to satisfactory performance and commitment.

 A bursary may further enhance the financial award if parents can demonstrate, through a means testing process, that they would not otherwise be able to send their daughter to Tudor Hall due to limited financial means.